shefaliisharma/shefaliisharma.github.io/README.md

 ## 💼 Professional Experience
 - **Equity Data Specialist at Bloomberg**
   - Specialized in managing and enhancing financial datasets through internal systems and proprietary software of Bloomberg.
-  - Was involved in analyzing market regulations & trends, improving data processes, and collaborating across departments within several business initiatives to support product development
+  - Was involved in analyzing market regulations & trends, improving data processes, and collaborating across departments within several business initiatives to support product development.
-  - Collaborated with diverse teams to improve data quality and functionality
+  - Collaborated with diverse teams to improve data quality and functionality.

 - **Financial Analyst at J.P.
 Morgan**
-  - Collaborated across finance departments to support reporting requirements, leading various projects and resolving system issues to enhance reporting accuracy and efficiency.
+  - Collaborated across finance departments to support reporting requirements, working on various projects and resolving system issues to enhance reporting accuracy and efficiency.
-  - Continuously improvemed business process efficieny and automated them using Alteryx.
+  - Continuously improvemed business process efficieny and automated them using Alteryx and Tableau.

 ## 🎓 Education
 - **MBA in Finance**, [T A Pai Management Institute](https://www.tapmi.edu.in/programs/mba/), 2020